yuewei-ling/yuewei-ling.github.io/_pages/includes/pub.md

 [**Influence of the Enterovirus 71 Vaccine and the COVID-19 Pandemic on Hand, Foot, and Mouth Disease in China Based on Counterfactual Models: Observational Study**](https://publichealth.jmir.org/2024/1/e63146) | 2024<br/>
 Nie J, Huang T, Sun Y, Peng Z, Yang H, Zheng D, Guo F, Xu M, **Ling Y**, Zhao W, Yan X, Shui T
-- This study evaluated the long-term epidemiological trends of hand, foot, and mouth disease in Yunnan Province, China, and assess the impacts of the enterovirus 71 vaccination program and the COVID-19 pandemic using counterfactual autoregressive integrated moving average models.
+- This study investigated the long-term epidemiological trends of hand, foot, and mouth disease in Yunnan Province, China, and evaluated the impacts of the enterovirus 71 vaccination program and the COVID-19 pandemic using counterfactual autoregressive integrated moving average models.
 </div>
 </div>